omidzargham/2016-election-poll-analysis/README.md

 ## Overview
 This project explores poll data from the 2016 Presidential Election.
 We use it to predict the outcome of the election, and compare it to the actual results.

-Datasets are in the /data directory.

-Pandas dataframes used inbetween notebooks are in the /results directory.

-Plots are saved in the /fig directory.

 There are 6 Jupyter notebooks, as follows:

 main- overview of the entire project and summary/discussion of results